sasa0xx/go_logistic_regression/README.md

 # go_logistic_regression

-## A fully functioning EXAMPLE project written in Go from scratch that implements a logistic regressor
+## A fully functioning example project written in Go that implements logistic regression from scratch

-This project project is am example that shows the math behind logistic regressors using Go.
-Every part of this project is simple code which shows you how to do the following:
+This project is an example that shows the math behind logistic regression using Go.

-* Create custom math functions like Sigmoid and Softmax from scratch.
-* Create a loss/cost function like S-CCEL (Sparse Categorical Sparse-Entropy Loss).
-* Create custom datatypes for matrices.
-* Create a learning machine learning model like logistic regressor from scratch.
+Every part of the code is written manually to keep things simple and readable, and to make it clear how logistic regression actually works under the hood.

+The project demonstrates how to:

+- Implement activation functions such as **Sigmoid** (binary) and **Softmax** (multiclass) from scratch
+- Implement a loss function such as **Sparse Categorical Cross-Entropy**
+- Create custom matrix data types and basic matrix operations
+- Build and train a logistic regression model using batch gradient descent

 ---

 ## Features

-- Simple, easy-to-understand implementation of logistic regression (categorical)
+- Simple and easy-to-understand implementation of logistic regression (categorical / multiclass)
-- Batch gradient descent (configurable learning rate and iterations)
+- Batch gradient descent with configurable learning rate and number of iterations
-- Predic probabilites and class labels.
+- Predict class probabilities and class labels
-- Tests and examples to help you get started
+- Tests and examples included

 ---

 ## Installation

 To install the package for use in your project:

 ```bash
 go get github.com/sasa0xx/go_logistic_regression
 ```

-Or add it to your module with:
+Or add it to your module manually:

 ```bash
 go mod edit -require=github.com/sasa0xx/go_logistic_regression@latest
 ```

+## Notes
+This project is intended for learning and experimentation.
+It avoids external machine learning libraries and focuses on clarity and correctness rather than performance or optimization.